navalboyblue/sol2uml/examples/storage/README.md

 As sol2uml don't know from just looking at the code how many items are in each array, it will just show the location of the first storage slot and its structure.

-The 32 byte string in hexidecimal format at the top of each dynamic array is the slot key.
+The 32 byte string in hexadecimal format at the top of each dynamic array is the slot key.
 For example, the location of the values of `numbers` array starts from slot `0x290decd9548b62a8d60345a988386fc84ba6bc95484008f6362f93160ef3e563` in storage.
 This is the keccak256 hash of slot 0 which has been assigned to the `numbers` array.

 The following is generated from the `DynamicArrayStorage` contract deployed on Arbitrum to [0x66535378de7FB9219b637DBE3e3FFad33387f80B](https://arbiscan.io/address/0x66535378de7FB9219b637DBE3e3FFad33387f80B#code).